thsu93/2D-Game/README.md

-Please note that this game will not compile, as sprites have not been included in the Github repo due to size/copyright constraints.
+Please note that this game will not compile; sprites have not been included in the Github repo due to size constraints and copyright concerns.
 -------------